Telewizja Trwam

 TV Trwam is a Polish TV channel in Toruń, Poland, belonging to the Lux Veritatis Foundation.
+The station is associated with the Catholic media.

 Ownership and financing

 The station is owned by the Warsaw Province of the Congregation of the Most Holy Redeemer and is financed through donations from its audience, the Radio Maryja Family.
 That is unlike most other Polish television stations, which are publicly funded or dependent on advertising revenue.
-A concordat with the Vatican that grants certain privileges to the Church makes TV Trwam exempt of normal accounting rules as it is regarded as being operated by the Church.